grafana/dashboard-spec/README.md

 generator should use this field instead for deciding method names.
 Depending on what the language has set for its object inflection property, this will result in methods like, `addPanelLinks()` and `addDataLinks()`.

-File names should be in camel case.
-All files referenced as a schema component in a `spec.yml` should begin with a capital letter (PascalCase).

-Most objects are either a "panel", "datasource", or "template".
-Each object's definition should live in its respective directory of the spec version it's modeling.

 ### [templates/](./templates)